workflowr/workflowr/CONTRIBUTING.md

 Here are some guidelines to help make it easier to merge your Pull Request:

 * For potentially large changes, please open an Issue first to discuss
-* Please submit Pull Requests to the "dev" branch
 * Please follow the [Hadley style guide][style]
 * Please run the file [contribute.R](contribute.R) to check your changes
 * (Optional) Run `devtools::test()` to run the tests